Tougher Than Leather (film): Critical reaction and release

-The film failed at the box office, but was released on VHS.
-It is now out of print.
+The film failed at the box office, but it was released on VHS in 1989 and reissued in 1997.
+It is now completely out of print.

+In 2004, a remastered version from Thailand was released on DVD-R with some dialogue edited out as an official release for the film.
+It has also since gone out of print entirely.

 Connections to Blaxploitation

 In response to the negative reactions to the film, critics like Randall Clark have pointed out the many connections between the movie and the history of the "Blaxploitation" genre.
 Much like earlier films such as Shaft and Black Samson, the plot features inner-city anti-heroes who need to take the law into their own hands as they have been neglected by the more traditional avenues of justice.